opengeospatial/HY_Features/section_7.md

 ### 7.4 The Hydro Feature application schema

-The Hydro Feature schema provides the core concepts of a named hydrologic feature, of a catchment and its multiple realisations, and of a river positioning using a linear referencing.
-Hydrologic features are identified by hydrologically significant characteristics and feature topology accordint to hydrologic rules.
+The Hydro Feature schema provides the core concepts of a named hydrologic feature, of a catchment and its multiple realizations, and of a river positioning using a linear referencing.
+Hydrologic features are identified by hydrologically significant characteristics and feature topology according to hydrologic rules.
 Providing a standard terminology for the typical relationships between hydrologic features allows the hydrosphere to be expressed in a consistent way across multiple data products, regardless of various spatial or temporal representations.

 Hydrologic features are usually named in cross-jurisdictional and multi-lingual contexts.
 The Hydro Feature schema provides a concept for a named hydrologic feature which allows the use of multiple names and identifiers without the need for a formal naming model.
 The named hydrologic feature is further described using various domain-specific feature types, which specify properties of the specializations to define one or more aspects of the hydrology phenomenon (Figure 17).

 ![Figure 17: Hydrologic features describing separate aspects of the hydrology phenomenon (UML class diagram)](figs/fig17.png) Figure 17: Hydrologic features describing separate aspects of the hydrology phenomenon (UML class diagram)

-The Hydro Feature schema provides the core model of catchments and their multiple realisations.
+The Hydro Feature schema provides the core model of catchments and their multiple realizations.
 The catchment model denotes the hydrologic definition of a catchment by its outlet (HY\_Outfall) and the interaction of catchments through such defined outfalls.
 This allows division of the hydrosphere into a logically connected network of catchments.
 Depending on the perspective of a particular study, the logical catchment can be realized in multiple ways by geometric or topologic features.
-The Hydro Feature schema provides a model to place a catchment's outfall relative to a feature which realises the logical outfall.
-The river positioning model provides a river reference system which allows linear referencing of an outfall (typically a monitoring location) using the linear realisation of a catchment that corresponds to another outfall (typically a confluence).
+The Hydro Feature schema provides a model to place a catchment's outfall relative to a feature which realizes the logical outfall.
+The river positioning model provides a river reference system which allows linear referencing of an outfall (typically a monitoring location) using the linear realization of a catchment that corresponds to another outfall (typically a confluence).

 The definitions applied in the Hydro Feature schema are rooted in the definitions given in the WMO Glossary of Hydrology regardless of their application context in respect to the Earth's surface.
 For the purpose of testing the applicability of the conceptual model in the context of surface water hydrology, the definitions in this standard refer to surface water hydrology.
 A conceptual model capturing the specifics of features associated with the groundwater domain is developed with reference to the GroundWaterML standard **[ correct ref ]**.

 The Hydro Feature schema contains the leaf packages: NamedFeature, HydroComplex, and RiverPositioning.
-Figure 18 shows the external and internal dependencies.
+Figure 18 shows the external dependencies.

 ![Figure 18: External dependencies ](figs/fig18.png)
 Figure 18: External dependencies